 Italy's Poste Italiane to buy 51% of China's Sengi Express

-ROME, Jan 20 (Reuters) - Italy's Poste Italiane PST.MI said on Wednesday it signed an agreement with Hong Kong-based Cloud Seven Holding Ltd to buy a 51% stake in Chinese logistics company Sengi Express.
+MILAN, Jan 20 (Reuters) - Italy's Poste Italiane PST.MI said on Wednesday it had agreed to buy a 51% stake in Chinese cross-border logistics company Sengi Express from Hong Kong-based Cloud Seven Holding Ltd.

+The acquisition aims to boost the postal group's international business to consumer parcel business, to take advantage of increasing online sales, Poste said in a statement.

+The group, already facing a drop in letter volumes, has seen mail further reduced by the coronavirus pandemic.
+But sales of parcels have risen sharply at a time when many countries are imposing stringent lockdowns.

-The postal operator said the closing of the deal was expected at the end of the first quarter of this year but did not give financial details of the operation.
+The company added that the closing of the deal is expected at the end of the first quarter of this year but did not give financial details of the operation.

-Sengi Express offers logistics services to Chinese e-commerce companies selling in Italy, the statement added.
+Sengi Express, which reported a pro-forma turnover of around 80 million euros ($97 million) in 2020, offers logistics services to Chinese e-commerce companies selling in Italy, the statement added.

 ((Giulia.Segreti@tr.com; +39.06.80307714;))